RBEGamer/AtomicChess/src/src_buildroot/README.md

 ## CONCLUSION BUILDROOT
 The configuration of the buildroot system was a bit difficult.
-There are a few dependencies eg for the touchscreen which have to be checkes manually.
+There are a few dependencies eg for the touchscreen which have to be checked manually.
 The goal of the buildroot system for the ATC Project is, to build a working/ ready to use image, which contains all needed software to drive a ATC Table.

 For this purpose, three custom buildroot packages were created, to intregrate the needed ATC Software into the final SD-Card image.